-- Academic staff that bears responsibility for the implementation of (parts of) the partner project is made available by both the Flemish universities and the partner university. - No personnel can be hired on the programme for employment in Belgium. - Indicative max 25% of the total budget in the case of SI & TEAM (& also keep track of personnel related service contracts under B, in order to limit these)
+- Academic staff that bears responsibility for the implementation of (parts of) the partner project is made available by both the Flemish universities and the partner university. - Wages of academic staff are not included in the project budget, not even partially (no Topping Up in IUC expenditure B/C, except if decided so by partner institution under the E2 coordination costs) - No personnel can be hired on the project for employment in Belgium.